Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Introduction

-The study of the chromatic number of graphs with geometric representation was initiated in the seminal paper of Asplund and Gr\"{u}nbaum \cite{AG60}, where they proved that the intersection graphs of families of axis-aligned rectangles are $\chi$-bounded.
-In particular, they proved a tight bound of $6$ on the chromatic number of triangle-free intersection graphs of axis-aligned rectangles.
-Gy\'{a}rf\'{a}s \cite{Gya85,Gya86} proved that the class of overlap graphs of intervals on a line is $\chi$-bounded.
-In contrast, Burling \cite{Bur65} showed that triangle-free intersection graphs of axis-aligned boxes in $\RR^3$ can have arbitrarily large chromatic number.
-Pawlik et al.\ \cite{PKKLMTW-segments,PKKLMTW-shapes} provided a construction of triangle-free intersection graphs of segments and, more generally, triangle-free intersection graphs of families of vertically and horizontally scaled translates of any fixed arc-connected compact set in $\RR^2$ that is not an axis-aligned rectangle, with arbitrarily large chromatic number.
+It is well known that interval graphs (intersection graphs of intervals in $\setR$) are perfect---they satisfy $\chi(G)=\omega(G)$.
+The study of the chromatic number of graphs with geometric representation was initiated in a seminal paper of Asplund and Gr\"unbaum \cite{AG60}, where they proved that the intersection graphs of families of axis-parallel rectangles in the plane are $\chi$-bounded.
+In particular, they proved the tight bound of $6$ on the chromatic number of triangle-free intersection graphs of axis-parallel rectangles.
+Gy\'arf\'as \cite{Gya85,Gya86} proved that the class of overlap graphs of intervals in $\setR$ is $\chi$-bounded.
+By contrast, Burling \cite{Bur65} showed that triangle-free intersection graphs of axis-parallel boxes in $\setR^3$ can have arbitrarily large chromatic number.
+Pawlik et al.\ \cite{PKK+13,PKK+14} provided a construction of triangle-free intersection graphs of segments, and more generally, triangle-free intersection graphs of families of vertically and horizontally scaled translates of any fixed arc-connected compact set in $\setR^2$ that is not an axis-parallel rectangle, with arbitrarily large chromatic number.
 These graphs require $\Omega(\log\log n)$ colors, where $n$ is the number of vertices.
-One of the problems posed in \cite{PKKLMTW-segments} is to determine (asymptotically) the maximum chromatic number that a triangle-free intersection graph of $n$ segments can have.
+One of the problems posed in \cite{PKK+14} is to determine (asymptotically) the maximum chromatic number that a triangle-free intersection graph of $n$ segments can have.

-We solve the analogous problem for triangle-free intersection graphs of boundaries of axis-aligned rectangles, which we call \emph{frames}.
-These graphs can be alternatively defined as overlap graphs of axis-aligned rectangles.
+We solve the analogous problem for triangle-free intersection graphs of \emph{frames}, which are boundaries of axis-parallel rectangles.
+These graphs can be alternatively defined as overlap graphs of axis-parallel rectangles.
 Therefore, they can be considered as two-dimensional generalizations of interval overlap graphs.
 We show that the construction of Pawlik et al.\ is asymptotically best possible for these graphs.

 \begin{theorem} Every triangle-free overlap graph of\/ $n$ rectangles (intersection graph of\/ $n$ frames) can be properly colored with\/ $O(\log\log n)$ colors. \end{theorem}